hyperledger/besu/CONTRIBUTING.md

 * To ask questions or chat with us, join our [Discord](https://discord.com/invite/hyperledger)
 * To edit pages in our wiki, you'll need a [Linux Foundation (LF) account].

-### Guidelines for Non-Code and other Trivial Contributions
-Please keep in mind that we do not accept non-code contributions like fixing comments, typos or some other trivial fixes.
-Although we appreciate the extra help, managing lots of these small contributions is unfeasible, and puts extra pressure in our continuous delivery systems (running all tests, etc).
-Feel free to open an issue pointing any of those errors, and we will batch them into a single change.

 ### Useful contributing links

 * [I just have a quick question](https://wiki.hyperledger.org/display/BESU/I+just+have+a+quick+question)